iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 const initialAliasOutput: IAliasOutput = initialAliasOutputDetails.output as IAliasOutput;
 ```

-### Assign the new state of the Alias
+### Assign the New State of the Alias

-In order to continue you can create the next Alias Output by just cloning the one obtained in the previous step, and afterwards increment the `stateIndex`.
+To continue, you can create the next Alias Output by cloning the one obtained in the [previous step](#query-for-the-alias-output), and then increment the `stateIndex`.

 ```typescript
 const nextAliasOutput: IAliasOutput = JSON.parse(JSON.stringify(initialAliasOutput));
 nextAliasOutput.stateIndex++;
 ```

-At the end of this step you know both Input #1 and Output #1.
+At the end of this step, you know both **Input #1** and **Output #1**.

-## Set new state of your Foundry
+## Set the New State of Your Foundry

-In this step you need to transition your Foundry to a new state as some tokens will be put in melted state.
+In this step, you need to transition your Foundry to a new state, as some tokens will be put in **melted** state.

-### Query Foundry Output
+### Query for the Foundry Output

-The first sub-step to take is to find the unspent Foundry Output you need to transition through a query to the indexing plugin by Alias Address.
-Observe that you need to obtain the full Output details as you would need to use it as Input of your transaction.
+First, you need to find the unspent Foundry Output to transition by sending a query to the indexing plugin using the Alias Address.
+You need to obtain the full Output details as you will need to use it as Input for your transaction.

 ```typescript
 const aliasIdBech32 = Bech32Helper.toBech32(ALIAS_ADDRESS_TYPE, Converter.hexToBytes(aliasId), protocolInfo.bech32Hrp);